 There are, of course, always going to be other factors that might also affect the timeline of your process.
 It is important to discuss any obstacles that might come into play at the time of consultation to get a clear and accurate picture of what you can expect for your individualized alignment schedule.

 Schedule Your Invisalign Consultation Today

-Call Implant & Comprehensive Dentistry in Champions Gate, Florida today to discuss scheduling your consultation.
+Call Implant and Comprehensive Dentistry in Champions Gate, Florida today to discuss scheduling your consultation.
 This is an important and easy first step to a smile you’ll feel proud of, and we look forward to helping you through the process.